Starfish Greathearts Foundation: Building sustainable capacity

-There currently exist thousands of Community Based Organisations (CBOs) that run to support orphaned children and adults at risk due to HIV/AIDS.
+There currently exist thousands of Community Based Organizations (CBOs) that run to support orphaned children and adults at risk due to HIV/AIDS.
 These organisations deliver a multitude of education and health support services.
 However, donors and the government are unable to work with these CBOs because they have no formal framework, infrastructures such as bank accounts, or non-profit organisation registration.
 Staff and volunteers require training and skills around budgeting and financial management, fundraising, business plans and codes of conduct.
 The majority of staff and volunteers have also received little or no training in regard to care of orphans and children's rights.
 Starfish works to add to the capacity and impact of these grassroots organisations through the provision of training and mentoring, empowering communities to respond to the needs of orphans in their area in the long term.
 The aim is to develop a large number of stable and well-run CBOs capable of working with the government to ensure delivery of care, resources and services to children made orphaned by the HIV/AIDS pandemic.

-The Starfish training and mentoring programme focuses on CBOs that have reached a certain level of development, and require a programme of training and support with a capacity-building approach to achieve their full potential and output levels.
+The Starfish training and mentoring program focuses on CBOs that have reached a certain level of development, and require a program of training and support with a capacity-building approach to achieve their full potential and output levels.
 Training includes orphan care, children's rights, bookkeeping and donor acquisition to help the CBOs become sustainable in the long run.